 - Tanthos: spawn all 6 tentacle tokens onto the map.

 Why You Should Play Skulk Hollow

 Skulk Hollow has a great David-vs-Goliath feel to it, although you can’t be sure that David is going to bring down the giant in this scenario.
 I love the way that the Foxen Heroes and the Guardians feel so different from each other: on one side, tiny foxes spread out on the map or swarm on the Guardian itself, hoping to inflict a few wounds before they’re flung off; on the other side, the massive Guardian stomps and crushes … if it can be quick enough.
 I’ve been curious about this one ever since Ed Baraf showed me an early peek at some of the artwork last year at Gen Con, and I’m excited it’s finally here on Kickstarter.

-I was able to get a prototype for a couple weeks, and I tried it out first with my 12-year-old daughter.
+I was able to get a prototype for a couple weeks during the Kickstarter campaign, and I tried it out first with my 12-year-old daughter.
 We ended up playing three games in a row the first time, because she wanted to try out all of the Guardians.
 And then we played more, taking turns being Guardians and foxes, trying out different tactics as she tried to outmaneuver me.
 (I still have an edge on her most of the time, but she did manage to wipe me out with Raptra.)
 I also played against some adult friends as well, and it often resulted in multiple plays in a session because it’s fun to try out the different roles.

 Honestly, I don’t generally play a lot of two-player only games, because if I host a game night I’m generally going to have more than one person show up, plus my daughter usually joins in for at least a couple games.
 But with Skulk Hollow on my shelf, I found myself looking forward to low attendance on game night so I could get it to the table.